Understanding Squatters’ Rights In Texas: A Comprehensive Guide

 Texas law requires a squatter to occupy a property for at least 30 days before being recognized as a “tenant at sufferance” with legal rights to remain there.

-However, if the homeowner can show that the squatter entered the property illegally, the time frame may be reduced.
+But if the homeowner can prove that the squatter broke the law to get onto the house, the time frame may be shorter.

 Before selling a house with a squatter, homeowners should contact a real estate attorney who is familiar with Texas regulations.